-Located not too far from Lake Louise, Moraine Lake has become one of the most photographed locations in all of Canada.
+Located not too far from Lake Louise, Moraine Lake has become one of the most photographed locations in all of Canada and one of the top things to do in Lake Louise.
 In our opinion, it’s even more beautiful than Lake Louise, due mostly to the mountains looking so much bigger.
 This glacier-fed lake situated in the Valley of the Ten Peaks attracts thousands of tourists during the summer to see its beautiful turquoise colour and the stunning scenery surrounding it.
 However, it’s become a victim of its own success as well.
 In the summer, you will need to arrive very, very early in the morning, possibly before 6 or 7 am.
 If not, you will most likely need to take a shuttle as the parking lot at the lake is too small to accommodate all the visitors.
 In the winter, it’s closed due to avalanches.

 This is a beautiful lake, which is at the heart of a region known as “the Shuswap” has a shoreline that stretches 1,000 km.
 There are many recreational lakeshore communities here, including Salmon Arm.
 This is a popular place for house boating.
 However, there are lots of other activities here including swimming, skiing, larch walks, cycling, salmon runs, fishing, rock climbing, scuba diving, rafting, and so much more.